veevo/dev/content/en/spiritism/reincarnation/death.md

 ---
-layout: default-md
-section: Reincarnation
 title: The Material Life
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
+date: "2019-01-01"
+tags:
+- reincarnation
+categories:
+- spiritism
 ---

 ## Material Death and the End of the Reincarnation